 Ekström won four times, three times in a row in May (Hockenheimring, Mettet and Lydden Hill) and then in September in Barcelona.
 He added two podiums and secured the championship title at eleventh round of the season, at Germany’s Estering.
 Ekström’s team-mate in 2016 is Toppi Heikkinen, who scored two podiums.

 Four more World RX wins in 2017

-Audi S1 RX was again the victiorious car four times in 2017, all four driven by Mattias Ekstrom.
+Audi S1 RX was again the victorious car four times in 2017, all four driven by Mattias Ekstrom.
 He finished second in the championship, behind Johan Kristoffersson.

-The team receivec more factory support for 2018 and it was renamed to EKS Audi Sport, continuing to use an upgraded Audi S1 RX.
+The team received more factory support for 2018 and it was renamed to EKS Audi Sport, continuing to use an upgraded Audi S1 RX.
 Johan Kristoffersson dominated again in the championship in a Volkswagen Polo, leaving Audi drivers only to score ten podiums, without wins.